zaemin2/MultipleObjectTracker/README.md

 __Detection__

-There are a few detection algorithm such as ACF, DPM, HOG, ICF, etc. All of them is a part of : https://bitbucket.org/fdesmedt/openframework/overview
+There are a few detection algorithm such as ACF, DPM, HOG, ICF, etc. All of them are a part of : https://bitbucket.org/fdesmedt/openframework/overview

 __Multiple Tracker__